Minerva Mena

-Minerva Mena (September 11, 1930 – December 10, 2004) was a Mexican actress and university professor.
-She was founding teacher of the Faculty of Performing Arts at the Autonomous University of Nuevo León and an influential icon in the theatrical activity of Nuevo León.
+Minerva Mena Peña (September 11, 1930 – December 10, 2004) was a Mexican actress and university professor.
+She was a founding teacher of the Faculty of Performing Arts at the Autonomous University of Nuevo León and was active in the world of theater in the state of Nuevo León.

-Biography

-Early years
+Early life

-She was the daughter of Jesús Mena Gutiérrez and Felisa Peña Martínez, who formed the musical comedy duo Mena-Peña, performing zarzuela and operetta.
-They were itinerant variety singers, announcers, and pioneers of radio entertainment in Monterrey, Nuevo León, where they decided to settle in the mid-1930s.

-According to family accounts, Minerva was born in the city of Los Angeles, California on September 11, 1930, and later became a Mexican citizen, although it should be clarified that the birth certificate, promoted by Minerva herself before the Civil Registry of the state of Nuevo León, states that she was born in Monterrey on the same day.

-She was the youngest of three siblings.
-Her brothers, Raúl Rubén, a director and choreographer closely associated with musical revues, and Jesús Daniel, a set designer and visual artist, were very involved in the theatrical scene of Monterrey and collaborated on several projects together, but they never formalized a theater company.

-Minerva Mena grew up in an environment filled with artistic expressions but had a childhood marked by economic hardships.
-Her parents set up a variety tent called "Carpa México," located on Calzada Madero in the city of Monterrey, which burned down a couple of times.
-After these financial setbacks, they decided to leave the business and seek a stable income as announcers and commercial singers on local radio to provide a better education for their children.
+Mena was born in Monterrey on September 11, 1930, the daughter of Jesús Mena Gutiérrez and Felisa Peña Martínez, who formed the musical comedy duo Mena-Peña, performing zarzuela and operetta.
+They were itinerant variety singers, announcers, and pioneers of radio entertainment in Monterrey, Nuevo León, where they settled in the mid-1930s.
+She had two older brothers, Raúl Rubén, a director and choreographer especially of musical revues, and Jesús Daniel, a set designer and visual artist in Monterrey; the two sometimes collaborated.
+Mena's parents set up a variety tent called "Carpa México" on Calzada Madero in Monterrey, which burned down a couple of times.
+After these financial setbacks, her parents decided to leave the business and seek a stable income as announcers and commercial singers on local radio.

-Her first studies were received from a teacher who, being an actor, traveled with the zarzuela company.
-Her early theatrical performances were playing child roles in the shows her parents produced, alongside her brothers.

-At the age of 11, she enrolled in a dance academy, and her dream was to become a classical ballet dancer, but it was shattered when her father died in a car accident.
-After this event, and still very young, she accepted a position offered by the same dance school to teach newly admitted students.
-She even used her home to give classes.
-During her childhood and early youth, she played various roles in theater, radio dramas, and participated in various radio commercials.
+Her first studies were with a teacher who was an actor with the zarzuela company.
+Mena's early theatrical performances were playing child roles in the shows her parents produced, alongside her brothers.
+At the age of 11, she enrolled in a dance academy, and her dream was to become a classical ballet dancer, but after her father died in a car accident, she accepted a position offered by the same dance school to teach newly admitted students.
+During her childhood and early youth, she played roles in theater, radio dramas, and made radio commercials.